María Pilar López de Maturana Ortiz de Zárate: Beatification

 The beatification cause opened in two competent forums being Vitoria and Bilbao and it first started in an informative process that was inaugurated in 1943 and later closed in 1950 while a second process was held in Madrid in 1950.
-Theologians approved all of her spiritual writings on 4 May 1954 in order to ensure they remained in line with doctrine and the formal introduction to her cause came under Pope John XXIII on 25 October 1961 in which she was formally accorded the title of Servant of God.
+Her cause was formally opened in Rome on 7 July 1950, granting her the title of Servant of God.
+Theologians approved all of her spiritual writings on 4 May 1954 in order to ensure they remained in line with doctrine.
 An apostolic process was later held in Bilbao from 1965 to 1968 while another was held in Guadalajara from 1967 until 1968; the Congregation for the Causes of Saints validated all of these processes in Rome on 9 February 1973 while later receiving the Positio in 1981.

 The theologians approved the cause on 16 December 1986 as did the C.C.S. on 3 March 1987 which allowed for Pope John Paul II to approve the fact that she had lived a model life of heroic virtue and so named her as Venerable on 16 March 1987.
 The miracle needed for beatification was investigated and later validated on 12 April 2002 while a medical board approved it on 15 October 2003 as did theologians on 24 February 2004; the C.C.S. also approved it favorably on 15 November 2005 which allowed for Pope Benedict XVI to approve it definitively on 28 April 2006.

-Cardinal José Saraiva Martins - in the name of the pope - beatified the late religious in Bilbao on 22 October 2006.
+Cardinal José Saraiva Martins – in the name of the pope – beatified the late religious in Bilbao on 22 October 2006.

 The current postulator assigned to the cause is the Rev. Antonio Sáez de Albéniz.